 This week in Husker history

 The week of Oct.
-20-26, looking back in stretches of years divisible by five:
+20-26, looking back in five-year intervals:

 1893: Long runs by halfback Alonzo Yont help Nebraska to a season-opening 28-0 win over Doane.